nicklutsko/nicklutsko.github.io/_posts/2019-10-09-What-Drives-Transient-Warming-Uncertainty-Part-2.md

 $$
 \hat{T_1} = \frac{\omega}{70} \times \frac{F}{\lambda  + ic\omega +\epsilon\gamma \left(1 - \gamma /(ic_0\omega + \gamma)\right)},
 $$
 where \(\omega\) is frequency and we assume CO\(_2\) concentrations are going up by 1% per year.
 Looking at this expression gives a first sense for why the forcing matters so much: it’s the only term in the numerator, whereas there are several terms in the denominator.
-So even if the climate feedback (\(\lambda\)) was zero, and the ECS was infinite, the transient warming would still be finite.</p>
+So, for example, even if the climate feedback (\(\lambda\)) was zero, and the ECS was infinite, the transient warming would still be finite.</p>

 <p>We then calculated the absolute value of \(\hat{T_1}\), which is a complicated expression, but can be simplified into four transient warming regimes (to make things more intuitive I'm going to move back to the time domain):
 <ul>